Wer-Wolf/i8kutils/README.md

 BUILDING
 ========

-To build the programs type the following commands:
+To build the programs enter the following commands:

     meson build --prefix="/usr"
     cd build